 In Georgia, a statute of limitations exists regarding car accident claims.
 The laws state that you have two years from the date of the accident to file your case.
 If you don’t meet this deadline, you may forfeit your rights to pursue compensation.

-At The Kalka Law Group, we’re committed to your needs.
+At The Kalka Law Group - Personal Injury & Car Accident Attorneys, we’re committed to your needs.
 Our Atlanta car accident attorneys focus on your best interests, taking on large insurance companies with tenacity and experience.
 Let us be your trusted partners and advocate for the compensation and justice you deserve.